Bug #13423

 We saw that and considered it but in this case the "bad neighbor solicitation messages" counter is still 0 and there are no logged errors as there are on that FreeBSD issue.
 The NS messages aren't spoofed and are from the prefix configured on both neighbors.

-Updated by David Durrleman about 2 years ago
+Updated by David Durrleman over 2 years ago

 I confirm that I experience and can reproduce this bug reliably on my local setup (pfsense 22.05-RELEASE on Netgate 1100).